About :

 I felt a deep need to be in the world; so I can reflect, think, read, wander, drift, sit, love, listen and learn.

-This allowed me to prioritize being accessible to the evolving needs of frontline communities and collectives, and social entrepreneurs doing important work.
+This has allowed me to be accessible to the evolving needs of frontline communities, collectives and social entrepreneurs doing important work.

-As an innate story holder, maker and teller, I have been writing, reporting, producing, and corresponding for an array of domestic and global publications - including VICE, CH4, Network 10, The Guardian, IndigenousX and The Saturday Paper.
+As an innate story holder, maker and teller, I have been writing, reporting, producing, and corresponding for an array of domestic and global publications - including VICE, CH4, The The Saturday Paper, New Internationalist, The Guardian, IndigenousX and more.

 Holding and telling stories is a gift.